gasparian/lsh-search-go/README.md

     - ~~add ability to provide an *array* of vectors in the `put` query~~;
     - ~~refactor `getNeighbors` function to get feature vectors from hashes db~~;
     - write a script for populating the search index (inside `annbench` module);
+6. Additional things / refactoring:
+    - Add context with timeout everywhere in the db code;
-6. Make readme section on "how it works" (See readme to-do's).
+    - Make readme section on "how it works" (See readme to-do's);

 ### Notes:
  - Below I'll show how to talk with mongodb via console, to make quick checks on the dataset.